Spencer Trethewy

-Spencer Trethewy (born 23 December 1971), known since 1998 as Spencer Day, is a asset fund manager and property developer, who is also currently manager of Farnborough F.C.
+Spencer Trethewy (born 23 December 1971), known since 1998 as Spencer Day, is an asset fund manager and property developer, who is also currently manager of Farnborough F.C.

 He first came to recognition as a teenager in 1989 when he saved Aldershot Football Club from closure with a £200,000 signed affidavit.
-However, he remained on the club's board as a director for only three months, and was voted off by the other directors after it transpired that he was in no position to be able to repay the money he had borrowed from other individuals in order to honour the affidavit in the agreed timeline.
+However, he remained on the club's board as a director for only three months.

 Conviction

 In 1994, Trethewy was convicted of breaching the Companies Act by running up bills when his airline company was suspended from trading and sentenced to twenty-five months in prison.
 This was reduced due to some successful appeals to eleven months.